peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 The **Nonce** MUST satisfy the following requirements:

-- Pure opacity to recieving Clients.
+- It MUST be opaque to receiving Clients.
+- It MUST be unguessable.
+- It MUST be used once and for a short time.

 The **Nonce Issuer** MUST satisfy the following requirements: